andykamath/okc/README.md

 My main code is at index.py.
 I wasn't sure if I was allowed to use Pandas or if I had to use the built-in libraries, so I did it both ways.

+Check out [my personal website](andykamath.com) to learn more about me!

 Look forward to hearing back from you!